Update (September 30, 2024): ‘Vehicle’ and ‘Platform’ sub-sections revised.

 Mindt wants to normalize EVs, as they’ve started to become mainstream models and don’t need the attention-seeking weirdness.
 One example of pulling back on the unusual looks, something we expect to reflect on the ID.2 SUV, will be short hoods and long (extra-raked) windshields.
 “Everyone believed this should be the design for electric cars, but it is not,” Mindt said during a recent interaction with MotorTrend.

 Going by the features revealed in the ID.2all hatchback, we expect a slightly sloping roofline, sleek mirrors, aggressive wheel arches, and flush door handles that improve the SUV’s aero performance.
 At the rear, we expect slim tail lights and an illuminated brand logo in the center.
-Pressing the logo will open the trunk, which we expect would reveal a wide and deep storage area, including a compartment below the load floor.
+Pressing the logo will open the boot, which we expect would reveal a wide and deep storage area, including a compartment below the load floor.

 Interior